Desert Critters Trail

-Keep an eye out for this badge to find the Desert Critters you are able to see in person at the Alameda Park Zoo!
+The "See me at the Alameda Park Zoo" badge indicates the desert critters you are able to see in person at the Alameda Park Zoo.

 Appearance: All black plumage, in some light, may appear to have a purple/bluish shine.

-Diet: Omnivorous, eats grains, seeds, insects, small reptiles, carrion, cactus fruit, eggs
+Diet: Omnivorous, eats grains, seeds, insects, small reptiles, carrion, cactus fruit, and eggs.

 Greater Roadrunner: The state bird of New Mexico, these ground-dwelling birds are excellent hunters of the desert.